-- with IANA for use in domain names [RFC1035].
-For example, if the company XYZ Corp. had obtained the domain name "XYZ.com", then a private keyword 'abc' would be: 'xyz.com-abc'. - Note: RFC 1035 [RFC1035] indicates that while upper and lower case letters are allowed in domain names, - no significance is attached to the case.
-That is, two names with the same spelling but different case are to - be treated as if identical.
-Also, the labels in a domain name must follow the rules for ARPANET host - names: They must start with a letter, end with a letter or digit, and have as interior characters only letters, - digits, and hyphen.
-Labels must be 63 characters or less.
-Labels are separated by the "." character. - For private (unregistered) enum extension, implementers MUST use values in the reserved integer range - which is 2\\30 to 2\\31-1. - 4602 6.2 Attribute Extensibility - Attribute names are type2 keywords.
-Therefore, new attributes may be registered and have the same status - as attributes in this document by following the type2 extension rules.
-For private (unregistered) attribute - extensions, implementers SHOULD use keywords with a suitable distinguishing prefix as described in - 4606 Section 6.1. - 4607 IANA will publish approved attribute registration specifications as separate files: - 4608 ftp.isi.edu/iana/assignments/ipp/attributes/xxx-yyy.txt - where "xxx-yyy" is the new attribute name. - If a new Printer object attribute is defined and its values can be affected by a specific document format, its - specification needs to contain the following sentence: - "The value of this attribute returned in a Get-Printer-Attributes response MAY depend on the - "document-format" attribute supplied (see Section 3.2.5.1)." - 4614 If the specification does not, then its value in the Get-Printer-Attributes response MUST NOT depend on - the "document-format" supplied in the request.
-When a new Job Template attribute is registered, the value - of the Printer attributes MAY vary with "document-format" supplied in the request without the - specification having to indicate so. - 4618 6.3 Attribute Syntax Extensibility - Attribute syntaxes are like type2 enums.
-Therefore, new attribute syntaxes may be registered and have the - same status as attribute syntaxes in this document by following the type2 extension rules described in - Section 6.1.
-The value codes that identify each of the attribute syntaxes are assigned in the Encoding and - 4622 Transport" Encoding and Transport" specification document [IPP-PRO], including a designated range for - private, experimental use.
+- Attribute names (see section 4.1.3) are type2 keywords.
+Therefore, new attributes may be registered and - have the same status as attributes in this document by following the type2 extension rules.
+For vendor - attribute extensions, implementers SHOULD use keywords with a suitable distinguishing prefix as - described in Section 6.1. - IANA will publish approved attribute registration specifications as separate files: - 4438 ftp.isi.edu/iana/assignments/ipp/attributes/xxx-yyy.txt - where "xxx-yyy" is the new attribute name. - If a new Printer object attribute is defined and its values can be affected by a specific document format, its - specification needs to contain the following sentence: - "The value of this attribute returned in a Get-Printer-Attributes response MAY depend on the - "document-format" attribute supplied (see Section 3.2.5.1)." - If the specification does not, then its value in the Get-Printer-Attributes response MUST NOT depend on - the "document-format" supplied in the request.
+When a new Job Template attribute is registered, the value - of the Printer attributes MAY vary with "document-format" supplied in the request without the - specification having to indicate so.

+6.3 Attribute Syntax Extensibility

+- Attribute syntaxes (see section 4.1) are like type2 enums.
+Therefore, new attribute syntaxes may be - registered and have the same status as attribute syntaxes in this document by following the type2 extension - rules described in Section 6.1.
+The initial set of value codes that identify each of the attribute syntaxes have - been assigned in the "Encoding and Transport" document [IPP-PRO], including a designated range for - vendor extension. - For attribute syntaxes, the IPP Designated Expert in consultation with IANA assigns the next attribute - syntax code in the appropriate range as specified in [IPP-PRO].
+IANA will publish approved attribute - syntax registration specifications as separate files: - ftp.isi.edu/iana/assignments/ipp/attribute-syntaxes/xxx-yyy.txt - where 'xxx-yyy' is the new attribute syntax name.